Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Introduction

-Our findings show that (a) many discussion evaluation aspects coexist in literature; we propose a precise taxonomy to alleviate this, (b) advancements in machine and machine-enhanced human intervention show significant promise in improving the quality and timeliness of facilitation methods; (c) there is a general lack of datasets for studying facilitation; we aggregate existing datasets.
-We posit that \ac{LLM}-generated discussions, could become an asset to test facilitation strategies in diverse discussions.
+Our findings show that (a) many discussion evaluation dimensions coexist in the literature; (b) \ac{LLM} advancements show significant promise in improving the quality and timeliness of facilitation methods; (c) while surveying the existing datasets, we notice a scarcity of datasets for studying facilitation.
+We posit that \ac{LLM}-generated discussions, could become an asset to develop and test automatic facilitation strategies in diverse artificial discussions, before testing the strategies and the \ac{LLM}-based facilitator agents in more costly experiments with human participants.